Brave 10

-Brave 10 (stylized as BRAVE10) is a manga series by Kairi Shimotsuki, serialized in Media Factory's Comic Flapper from 2006 to 2010.
-The series was resumed on June 15, 2011 and retitled Brave 10 Spiral, better known as Brave 10 S, serialized in Monthly Comic Gene.
+BRAVE10 is a manga series by Kairi Shimotsuki, serialized in Media Factory's Comic Flapper from 2006 to 2010.
+The series was resumed on June 15, 2011, and retitled Brave 10 Spiral, better known as Brave 10 S, serialized in Monthly Comic Gene.
 An anime adaptation by Studio Sakimakura and TMS Entertainment aired from January 2012 to March 2012.
 The original manga series is licensed by Tokyopop, though no volumes have been released as of 2012.
 The series is based on the legendary Sanada Ten Braves, a group of ninja that assisted warlord Sanada Yukimura during the Sengoku period of Japan.
 The series had been licensed for streaming on Crunchyroll.

 Plot

-The story takes place during the Warring States period, approximately a year before the Battle of Sekigahara.
-Kirigakure Saizou, an Iga Ninja in search of his life's path, comes across Isanami, a shrine maiden, being attacked by assassins.
-Isanami, who survived the burning of the Temple by Tokugawa Ieyasu's forces, is traveling to Shinshuu to seek sanctuary with Sanada Yukimura.
-At the same time, Sanada Yukimura is in the midst of gathering 10 subjects of extraordinary valor, the Sanada Ten Braves, whose combined strength will allow them to alter the course of history.
-During the course of the continuing battles, the mysterious power hidden within Isanami will awaken soon...
+The narrative unfolds during the Warring States era, approximately one year prior to the pivotal Battle of Sekigahara.
+Kirigakure Saizo, an Iga ninja embarking on a quest for his life's purpose, encounters Isanami, a shrine maiden under attack by assassins.
+Isanami, having survived the temple's destruction by Tokugawa Ieyasu's forces, embarks on a journey to Shinshu, seeking refuge with Sanada Yukimura.
+Concurrently, Sanada Yukimura is engaged in assembling ten individuals of exceptional valor, known as the Sanada Ten Braves, whose collective strength holds the potential to reshape the course of history.
+Amidst the ongoing battles, the enigmatic power concealed within Isanami awaits its imminent awakening.